mxfixes/hyperland-like-config-for-macos/README.md

 ## Install

-run the install.sh file it will install
+run the install.sh file it will install or download and run the dmg

 The script will:
 1. Install Homebrew if missing